-Everyone is overwhelmed by homeschooling at times.
-We’re responsible for the education of our children, and the kids refuse to learn.
-We’re trying to create a home and a loving atmosphere, and the kids keep making a mess.
+Are you overwhelmed homeschooling?
+I can believe it!
+You’re responsible for the education of your children, and the kids refuse to learn.
+You’re trying to create a home and a loving atmosphere, and the kids keep making a mess.

 I don’t know about you, but I simply can’t think when the house is a mess.
 Chaos also overwhelms me to the point of tears.
 When the house gets out of control, I focus on home economics for a day and clean up.

 One of the best techniques when you’re overwhelmed is to put an easy meal in the crock pot and clean the kitchen.
 How the kitchen goes, the house goes.
 It also takes care of the 5pm panic that arises when I have no dinner plans.

 Next I tackle the bathroom and bedrooms before taking on the living area.
 These areas tend to be easier to clean, and the kids often camp out in the living room.

 Don’t try to tackle the entire mess by yourself.
 Assign chores to the children and require them to help.
 Even preschool kids can act as runners and carry various items to different rooms for you.

 Once the house is tidy enough for you to think, find a housekeeping system you can live with.
 If the house stays reasonably clean, you’ll never be overwhelmed by a mess again.